 Gratin of Flageolet Beans

-Here’s a twist on the classic cassoulet recipe from a NY Times recipe.
+Here’s a twist on the classic cassoulet recipe from the New York Times.
+Serves 8.

 4 Tablespoons olive oil

 1 medium carrot, finely diced

 10 cloves garlic, peeled

 1 prosciutto hock with rind (see Note)

 2 cups flageolet beans